pnpm/pnpm.io/docs/cli/run.md

 Aliases: `run-script`

-Runs a script defined in the package's metadata.
+Runs a script defined in the package's manifest file.

 ## Examples